Abdullah-Mehmood-242/Face-Similarity-GestaltConcept/README.md

 This project is inspired by the GestaltMatcher database and face similarity research.

 ## 🤖 Author
-This project was developed by Abdullah Mehmood as part of a Data Mining course.
+This project was developed by Abdullah Mehmood as part of AI course.

 ---